Chelated minerals are a common ingredient in pet food

 - Grocery store and tractor supply

-- I consider the presence of chelated or inorganic minerals in a raw frozen pet food product to be indicative of a problem with the whole food ingredients used in the product.
+- Indicate a problem with the whole food ingredients used in the product.

 - A truly good quality raw food does NOT contain chelated minerals.

-minerals, your dog and cat’s eliminatory system is working over-time to excrete
+minerals, your dog and cat’s system is working over-time to excrete

 - Copper amino acid chelate